The

 a.k.a.
 Wit Stwosz, arguably the best sculptor of the Middle

-his supreme masterpiece – huge multiple-part altar in the church
+created his supreme masterpiece – huge multiple-part altar

 of the Virgin Mary (Kosciol Mariacki) that towers